Aricg/aricg.github.io/plan.md

 ### Organizing documentation can be a simple task if we have strong guiding principles and a flushed out index to guide developers.

->There isn’t one thing called documentation, there are four:\
+>There isn’t one thing called documentation, there are four.\
 Tutorials:\
-learning precipitates from the concrete to the abstract, you don't want explanations in your tutorials. you want the user 'to do' dont give the user options, you are creating a service for them. concrete actions that build confidence a tutorial will turn your learner into a user\
+Learning precipitates from the concrete to the abstract, you don't want explanations in your tutorials. you want the user 'to do'.
+Don't give the user options, you are creating a service for them.
+Concrete actions that build confidence, a tutorial will turn your learner into a user.\
-Tow to guides:\
+How to guides:\
-problem oriented, ie: take the user through the steps to solve common problems. analogy: a recipie\
+problem oriented, ie: take the user through the steps to solve common problems.
+Analogy: a recipie\
 Reference guides:\
-Code determined, these only have one job. technical description of the machinery and how to operate it.
+Code determined, these only have one job.
+Technical description of the machinery and how to operate it.
-Structure, Consistency, Description, Accuracy.
-This is often the only type of documentation a developer can imagine writing\
+With guiding principles of structure, consistency, description and accuracy, this is often the only type of documentation a developer can imagine writing.\
 Explanation/background/discussion:\
 This is understanding oriented.
 Explains why things are they way they are.
-Can discuss multiple options (eg for a deployment)\
+Can discuss multiple options: (eg for a deployment)\
 Above all do not mix these catagories in your documentation or the overall quality will fall.
-Be mindfull: They represent four different purposes or functions, and require four different approaches to their creation.
+Be mindful: They represent four different purposes or functions, and require different approaches to their creation.